Rashidaakter1/ph-university-server/README.md

 |                    | Reset password | POST     | `/api/v1/auth/reset-password`        |

-This table now includes the endpoints for managing academic semesters, courses, and offered courses alongside the previous user, student, faculty, and admin endpoints.

-This table organizes the API endpoints into groups (Users, Students, Faculty, Admin) and shows the HTTP methods associated with each endpoint.
+This table organizes the API endpoints into groups (Users, Students, Faculty, Admin ,academic semesters, semester registration,academic faculty, academic dept, enrolled course, courses,auth and offered courses) and shows the HTTP methods associated with each endpoint.

-## Validation

-All the creation and updating is validated using either Zod to ensure data integrity.

-## Error Handling

-The application uses custom error handling to provide meaningful error messages.
-Errors are logged and sent in a consistent format to the client.

 ## Conclusion

-This project is developed a robust backend application using TypeScript, Express.js, and Mongoose for MongoDB..
+This project is developed a robust backend application using TypeScript, Express.js, and Mongoose for MongoDB.
 The focus on proper data modeling, validation, and CRUD operations ensures that the application is scalable, maintainable, and adheres to best practices for modern web development.
 This will also provide hands-on experience with key technologies and demonstrate proficiency in building and managing a RESTful API for educational platforms or similar applications.